kubevirt/community/proposals/governance/incubation_dd.md

 ### GitHub source code repository

 * About 50 contributors measured by multiple L or greater sized contributions
-* Avg of 5 commits per week
 * 171 official members in the organization
 * 2562 stars
 * 615 forks
 * 96 watched tags
+* Aprox 40 commits per week avg

 ### Communications
 The project utilizes Google Groups as a mailing list where where users have a chance to interact with core developers and discuss general topics.
 There are currently (2021/06/01) 436 subscribers.
 The mailing list typically receives 0-5 new threads per day.